sparkfun/SparkFun_ST25DV64KC_Arduino_Library/docs/api_SFE_ST25DV64KC_NDEF.md

 Multiple records can be written by: providing an `address` plus Message Begin (`MB`) and Message End (`ME`) flags.

-If `address` is provided, it is updated with the final memory location written as part of this record.
+If `address` is provided, it is updated with the memory location after the final one written as part of this record.
 This allows it to be used as the start address for the next record.

 A single record has both `MB` and `ME` flags set ```true```.